-19.22 Medication Allowance (Nursing Assistant Classifications only)
+22.21 Medication Allowance (Nursing Assistant and Personal Care Workers' classifications only)

-Medication Allowance is set out at Item 42 in Table 2 and is paid per hour for the duration of the shift and is payable to an Experienced Nursing Assistant who:
+Medication Allowance is set out at Item 42 in Table 2 and is paid per hour for the duration of the shift and is payable to an experienced Nursing Assistant or Personal Care Worker who:

-- (a) is required by the employer to administer medication; and - (b) has completed the medication module of the Certificate IV in Aged Care (currently Administer and monitor medications); and - (c) who is either a Nursing Assistant thereafter or the holder of a Certificate III or Certificate IV.
+- (a) is required by the employer to administer medication; and - (b) has completed medication training; and - (c) who is either; - (i) a Nursing Assistant thereafter or holder of a Certificate III or Certificate IV, or - (ii) a Personal Care Worker Grade 3 (Cert 3) or Aged Care Employee Level 4.

-20. Payment of Wages
+23. Payment of Wages

-- (a) Wages must be paid fortnightly unless otherwise mutually agreed up to a monthly maximum period. - (b) Employees will be paid by cash, cheque or electronic funds transfer, as determined by the employer, into the bank or financial institution account nominated by the employee. - (c) When notice of termination of employment has been given by an employee or an employee's services have been terminated by the employer, payment of all wages and other monies owing to an employee will be made to the employee by close of business on the last day of employment or no later than three (3) business days. - (d) Notwithstanding the above, an employer will not be held liable for any unforeseen event outside the control of the employer which prevents the employer's ability to meet the requirements of this clause, for example bank error or delay. - (e) Where a Public Holiday day falls on a pay day the employer will, where practicable, make payment on the day prior to the Public Holiday day and will notify employees of this change. - 20.1 Pay Slips - (a) In accordance with the Act each employee will be provided a payslip each pay day which provides the employees hours worked and accrued entitlements.
-This will include but is not limited to: - (i) the employee's classification and rate of pay; - (ii) ordinary and overtime hours worked; - (iii) any penalty rates payable; - (iv) annual leave; - (v) long service leave; - (vi) accrued days off; - (vii) time off in lieu.
+- (a) Wages must be paid fortnightly unless otherwise mutually agreed up to a monthly maximum period. - (b) Employees will be paid by cash, cheque or electronic funds transfer, as determined by the employer, into the bank or financial institution account nominated by the employee. - (c) When notice of termination of employment has been given by an employee or an employee's services have been terminated by the employer, payment of all wages and other monies owing to an employee will be made to the employee by close of business on the last day of employment or no later than three (3) business days. - (d) Notwithstanding the above, an employer will not be held liable for any unforeseen event outside the control of the employer which prevents the employer's ability to meet the requirements of this clause, for example bank error or delay. - (e) Where a Public Holiday day falls on a pay day the employer will, where practicable, make payment on the day prior to the Public Holiday day and will notify employees of this change.

+23.1 Pay Slips

+- (a) In accordance with the Act each employee will be provided a payslip each pay day which provides the employees hours worked and accrued entitlements.
+This will include but is not limited to:

+- (i) the employee's classification and rate of pay;

+- (ii) ordinary and overtime hours worked;

+- (iii) any penalty rates payable;

+- (iv) annual leave;

+- (v) long service leave;

+- (vi) accrued days off;

+- (vii) time off in lieu;

-- (b) Employees have the right to request any of their leave accruals at any time. - 20.2 Underpayment of Wages - (a) Where an employee is underpaid all or part of their pay on any occasion they should raise the error immediately with the employer. - (b) The employer, upon agreement with the identified error, will rectify the error as soon as practicable. - 20.3 Overpayment of Wages - (a) Where the employee has been overpaid all or part of their pay on any occasion they, or the employer, should raise the error immediately. - (b) The employee, upon agreement with the identified error will agree to the employer rectifying the error as soon as practicable. - (c) Any payment arrangements will be agreed to and authorised by the employee in writing.
+- (b) Employees have the right to request their current leave balances at any time.

+23.2 Underpayment of Wages

+- (a) Where an employee is underpaid all or part of their pay on any occasion they should raise the error immediately with the employer. - (b) The employer, upon agreement with the identified error, will rectify the error as soon as practicable.

+23.3 Overpayment of Wages

+- (a) Where the employee has been overpaid all or part of their pay on any occasion they, or the employer, should raise the error immediately. - (b) The employee, upon agreement with the identified error will agree to the employer rectifying the error as soon as practicable. - (c) Any payment arrangements will be agreed to and authorised by the employee in writing.

-21. Superannuation
+24. Superannuation